 Medical content reviewed by Dr. Joseph Rosado, MD, M.B.A, Chief Medical Officer

 Texas Medical Marijuana Facts

 Texas has some of the most limited weed laws in the United States.
 Right now, only patients who have been diagnosed with a limited list of serious conditions may access medical cannabis in Texas.

 Read on to learn more Texas medical marijuana facts.

 Medical Marijuana Facts for Texas

-At MarijuanaDoctors.com, we hope that one day the marijuana facts for Texas change to the point that patients suffering from a wide range of severe conditions can have access to medicinal cannabis.
-As it is written now, the law is simply unworkable from several different aspects.
-Unfortunately, there are no indications that this law will change any time soon.
+At MarijuanaDoctors.com, we hope that one day Texas patients suffering from a wide range of severe conditions can access medicinal cannabis.
+Unfortunately, Texas weed laws only allow for limited access to medical marijuana at the moment.
 But check back with us on a regular basis.
 We will continue to keep you updated on developments in Texas, as well as all other states, as they warrant.